ridedott/publish-me-action/README.md

   `DottBott`, which is a GitHub account registered with a purpose of performing automated actions.

-- NPM_TOKEN: [required string] Must be set to an authentication token of a chosen npm registry.
+- NPM_TOKEN: [optional string] An authentication token of a chosen npm registry.
+  If undefined, npm publish will be ignored.
 See the [examples](#examples) section on how to use this action with npm and GitHub Packages.

 ### Inputs